victormamede/mana-burnout/_posts/2025-06-19-best-language-for-programmers.md

 ## AI

-I don't believe AI is going to take our jobs, as some CEOs like to claim and blabber about, but has become unquestionably a powerful tool at our disposal.
+I don't believe AI is going to take our jobs, as some CEOs like to claim and blabber about, but it has become unquestionably a powerful tool at our disposal.
 I also don't think that *prompt engineering* is particularly useful, but I do know for a fact that you can extract better data from those tools by simply talking in their language.

 LLMs produce better output if you talk to them in a particular way, and while I'm no expert in that field I found that I can leverage their power better than most of my peers by simply understanding better my problem and communicating better.